-- Authors: These should be listed in order for publication, with first name, initials and surname, along with highest academic degree.
+- Authors: These should be listed in order for publication, with first name, initials and surname.

 - Affiliations: The institution(s) that the authors are affiliated with should be listed.
 A full address is not required, but enough to ensure identification.

 - Corresponding Author: This individual should be clearly identified, along with one full institutional address and e-mail address.